strapi/documentation/docs/user-docs/latest/users-roles-permissions/managing-administrators.md

 ---
 title: Managing Administrators - Strapi User Guide
-description: Administrators are the users of an admin panel of a Strapi project.
-They can be managed with the Role-Based Access Control (RBAC) feature.
+description: Instructions to manage the administrators of a Strapi application with the Role-Based Access Control (RBAC) feature.
 ---

 # Managing administrator accounts